 Mary Anne McCaffree, MD

-Mary Anne McCaffree, MD, a pediatrician and specialist in neonatal-perinatal medicine from Oklahoma City, was re-elected to the American Medical Association (AMA) Board of Trustees (BOT) in June 2012.
-Prior to her election to the AMA-BOT, Dr. McCaffree served in the AMA House of Delegates for 16 years as an alternate delegate and then delegate from Oklahoma.
+Mary Anne McCaffree, MD, a pediatrician and specialist in neonatal-perinatal medicine from Oklahoma City, was re-elected to the American Medical Association Board of Trustees (BOT) in June 2015.
+Prior to her election to the AMA-BOT in 2012, Dr. McCaffree served in the AMA House of Delegates for 16 years as an alternate delegate and then delegate from Oklahoma.

 Dr. McCaffree was a member of the Pediatric Section Council of the AMA.
 She previously served as chair of the AMA Council on Science and Public Health, and also acted as a liaison to the National Disaster Life Support Education Consortium.
 In collaboration with this latter group of partners, the AMA developed a comprehensive education program for physicians, medical teams and coordinators designed to improve patient care in the event of a disaster.
 In addition, Dr. McCaffree served on the AMA Commission on Unity from 1998 to 2000.